Scalar curvature rigidity of the four-dimensional sphere: scalar-mean bounds on spherical bands

-In order to prove this proposition, we construct a hypersurface with suitable properties forcing the degree of $f$ to be zero.
-Let us first introduce some more notation.
-Let $\pi_{\sph^3}\colon \sph^3_J\to\sph^3$ be the projection onto the first factor.
+To prove this proposition, we will construct a separating hypersurface for $V$ with suitable properties forcing the degree of $f$ to be zero.
+Let us first introduce some additional notation.
+Let $\pr_{\sph^3}\colon \sph^3_I=\sph^3\times I\to\sph^3$ be the projection onto the first factor.
 Under the hypotheses of \cref{prop:scalar-mean_strict}, let $Z\subset V$ be a closed hypersurface.
 Consider the smooth map